 W.V.O.
 Quine (1960) has argued that reference is inherently indeterminate or ‘inscrutable’.
 By this, Quine means that there is no fact of the matter about what our words refer to.
 It is not that our words refer to something but we are unable to determine what that is.
 Rather, there is simply no such thing as that to which our words refer.
 Nevertheless, Quine does not go so far as to say that our words fail to refer in any sense.
 His view is rather that it makes sense to speak of what our words refer to only relative to some purpose we might have in assigning referents to those words.
 Quine's argument for the inscrutability thesis involves an application of the thesis that empirical theories are underdetermined by their supporting evidence.
 For any body of empirical evidence we might have about speakers of a given language, there will be a number of competing theories as to what their words refer to.
 Such theories will be empirically equivalent: equally consistent with the empirical data.
 One theory might say that, in the language in question, ‘gavagai’ refers to rabbits; another might say that it refers to undetached rabbit parts; a third might say that it refers to time-slices of rabbits.
 Quine's views on underdetermination can be applied to one's own language.
 The result is that the available evidence no more forces the speaker to the conclusion that by ‘rabbit’ he means rabbits, than it forces him to conclude that by ‘rabbit’ he means undetached rabbit parts or time-slices of rabbits.
 If a speaker observes himself using the word ‘rabbit,’ the evidence he amasses will give equal support to all three theories, as well as to many others.
 So, according to Quine, for any given body of empirical evidence, there will be numerous competing theories as to what the words one uses refer to.
 And there will be no principled way of adjudicating between these theories.

 Donald Davidson's instrumentalist views on reference are even more radical than Quine's.
 Davidson (1984) claims that reference is a theoretically vacuous notion: it is of absolutely no use in a semantic theory.
 His basis for endorsing this position is his conviction that no substantive explanation of reference is possible.
 The problem is that any such explanation would have to be given in non-linguistic terms, but no such explanation can be given.
-As Davidson puts it (1984, p.
-220): if the name ‘Kilimanjaro’ refers to Kilimanjaro, then no doubt there is some relation between English (or Swahili) speakers, the word, and the mountain.
-But it is inconceivable that one should be able to explain this relation without first explaining the role of the words in the sentences; and if this is so, there is no chance of explaining reference directly in non-linguistic terms.
+As Davidson puts it, “if the name ‘Kilimanjaro’ refers to Kilimanjaro, then no doubt there is some relation between English (or Swahili) speakers, the word, and the mountain.
+But it is inconceivable that one should be able to explain this relation without first explaining the role of the word in sentences; and if this is so, there is no chance of explaining reference directly in non-linguistic terms” (1984, p.
+220).
 However, this does not mean that there is no hope for semantics.
 On the contrary, on Davidson's view a Tarskian theory of truth for a language is at the same time a theory of meaning for that language.
 The point here is that a Davidsonian theory of meaning has no place for the notion of reference per se; instead, it assimilates what we might be tempted to call reference into the theory of linguistic truth.